hugs/hugs.io/_posts/2015-04-18-makerbot-and-the-osborne-effect.md

 Really, that's it?
 Open source ends the moment it involves <a href="http://hackaday.com/2011/12/07/aluminum-bending-tutorial-and-a-diy-brake/">bending metal</a> and <a href="http://www.homediystuff.com/building-a-diy-oven-from-filing-cabinet/">powder coat paint</a>?
 Why not fund the creation of that open source steel bender?
 What's really going on here?

-After his Open Hardware Summit talk, Bre later tried to <a href="http://www.makerbot.com/blog/2012/09/24/lets-try-that-again/">lay the blame on cheap Chinese clones</a>, like the <a href="https://www.kickstarter.com/projects/mattstrong/the-tangibot-3d-printer-the-affordable-makerbot-re">Tangibot</a>.
+A few days before his Open Hardware Summit talk, Bre tried to <a href="http://www.makerbot.com/blog/2012/09/24/lets-try-that-again/">lay the blame on cheap Chinese clones</a>, like the <a href="https://www.kickstarter.com/projects/mattstrong/the-tangibot-3d-printer-the-affordable-makerbot-re">Tangibot</a>.
 Others, and notably fellow MakerBot co-founder, Zach Smith, <a href="http://www.hoektronics.com/2012/09/21/makerbot-and-open-source-a-founder-perspective/">remained skeptical</a>, saying "I look at a move to closed source as the ultimate betrayal."
 For years, many continued to doubt Bre's statements.

 Another opportunity for Bre to discuss the issue appeared in the Netflix documentary, <a href="http://printthefilm.com/"><i>Print the Legend</i></a>, released in 2014.
 Here's what Bre said about open source in the movie: